plengqui/SportidentTinymesh/README.md

 Also: do you have a suggestion what this system should be called?
 Current idea is "SMOC - Sportident Mesh Online Controls".

 # TODO
--	Implement SIRAP protocol in the Python Gateway application to forward punches to OLA.
 -	Build more Radio Units and test in more real orienteering events.
 Please drop me an email if you know where to borrow more SRR master stations.
 - Invent a way for the person deploying the Radio Units in the forest to get verification that each deployed online control works end-to-end.
 Perhaps by the Gateway Application publishing its status logs on a web page or [Slack](https://api.slack.com/).
 - Use a Radio Unit as Gateway instead of the rather expensive Demo Kit: Write a Teensy program to configure the Tinymesh module as a gateway.
 Then use a simple Teensy program to pipe through serial data between USB serial and the Tinymesh in normal operation.
 This should be possible with a simple modification of [MultiSerial.ino](https://github.com/arduino/Arduino/blob/master/build/shared/examples/04.Communication/MultiSerial/MultiSerial.ino).